lllyasviel/ControlNet/README.md

 This task is the most difficult one among all tasks in this work.

-This mode is very suitable for comparing different methods to control stable diffusion because the non-prompted generating task is significantly more difficult than prompted task.
+This mode is very suitable for comparing different methods to control stable diffusion, because the non-prompted generating task is significantly more difficult than prompted task.
 In this mode, different methods' performance will be very salient.

 Feel free to reproduce the below examples using the parameters in the screenshots.